Entrepreneurship & Innovation

 The School of Informatics & Computing supports faculty and students in the pursuit of their entrepreneurial and innovative endeavors.
 Toward that end, the following programs have been developed and new ones will be posted on a continual basis:

-To learn more, please visit the BEST Competition website.
-If you have any questions about the BEST Competition, please email Travis J. Brown, Director of Strategic Initiatives & Entrepreneurship (firstname.lastname@example.org).
+If you have any questions about the Cheng Wu Innovation Challenge, please email Travis J. Brown at firstname.lastname@example.org, Director of Strategic Initiatives & Entrepreneurship.

 BEST Aspiring Entrepreneur Program